tushar-sharma/tushar-sharma.github.io/_posts/2016-02-07-random-stranger.md

 <img src="{{ root_url }}/img/india-traffic.jpg" >
 </p>

 Traffic in India at times do turn messy.
 Traffic overflows into pavements leading the vehicles to compete with the pedestrians for space.
 However pedestrians in India are `second class` citizen still struggling to get their rights.
 They are always honked at disdainfully by the drivers.
 Zebra crossing is often a `piece of art` designed for foreigners to make them feel at home.
-[Richard Stallman](https://en.wikipedia.org/wiki/Richard_Stallman), eminent computer programmer, has stated in his [speaking condition](https://github.com/ddol/rre-rms/blob/master/rider.txt), "I have crossed streets without assistance even in the chaotic traffic of Bangalore and Delhi.
+[Richard Stallman](https://en.wikipedia.org/wiki/Richard_Stallman), eminent computer programmer, has boasted in his [speaking condition](https://github.com/ddol/rre-rms/blob/master/rider.txt), "I have crossed streets without assistance even in the chaotic traffic of Bangalore and Delhi.
 Please just leave me alone when I cross streets."

 [A P J Abdul Kalam](https://en.wikipedia.org/wiki/A._P._J._Abdul_Kalam), one the most beloved President of India, was once asked, "Do you think India is chaotic?".
 He quipped, "Order comes from disorder".
 It is a fascinating concept in science called [chaos theory](https://en.wikipedia.org/wiki/Chaos_theory) in which randomness can sometimes leads to symmetry.
 Can India turn her chaos into her strength?
 I peeped down from the window at the children begging on the roads and I wondered if the earth was weeping at the loss of their innocence.
 However one of little girl among them was smiling.
 She was playfully absorbed with the marbles in her hands.
 I could see reflection of my past with my fixation on marbles.
 But I knew life had also given her broken marbles.